Your Call Center should work for you

 Resources used in the video:

 - Sign up for a Telnyx account.
-New users get $10 of FREE testing credit - that's enough to make almost 24 hours of API-enabled phone calls on the Telnyx platform.
+New users who sign up with a business account get $5 of FREE testing credit - that's enough to make almost 12 hours of API-enabled phone calls on the Telnyx platform.

 - Download and set up ngrok to connect your locally-running application to the internet.